-Meet the terrific men, women and youth who will lead the 2020 event.
+Meet the terrific men, women and youth who will lead the 2021 event.

 Diann Jeppson is devoted to creating fulfilling learning experiences for students.
-Diann’s experience includes 19 years as producer of Simulations Week and 24 years as producer of the Liberty Girls program (history-based experiential learning for children) and 5 years experience teaching and directing American Youth Leadership Institute, a youth civics education organization.
+Diann’s experience includes 20 years as producer of Simulations Week and 24 years as producer of the Liberty Girls program (history-based experiential learning for children) and 5 years experience teaching and directing American Youth Leadership Institute, a youth civics education organization.
 Diann has fulfilled numerous speaking engagements at home education conferences and seminars in the US and Canada.
 She has chaired four non-profit educational organizations and has 10+ years experience as a parliamentary procedure consultant and trainer.
 Diann enjoyed performing for 8 years in a family bluegrass ensemble called “The Wildflowers” (guitar and vocals).
 She and her husband Adam live on a 2.5 acre homestead in Mount Pleasant, a small Central-Utah town in a secluded high-mountain desert valley.
 Adam is the town gunsmith.
-Adam and Diann have four delightful daughters, four handsome sons-in-law and seven terrific little grandchildren.
+Adam and Diann have four delightful daughters, four handsome sons-in-law and eight terrific little grandchildren.

-Mr. Jensen is a beloved mentor for youth and has taught online history, geography, government and economics course for over 6 years.
+Mr. Jensen is a beloved mentor for youth and has taught online history, geography, government and economics course for over seven years.
 He is a popular speaker and has logged over 3000 public speaking hours, most in classroom settings across the state as a guest lecturer on the Titanic and U.S. history.
 He was recognized by the Ronald Reagan Presidential Library as a noteworthy Reagan historian and invited to address them in September 2018.
 He is currently working towards publication of his first book, a history book called “The President’s Pages.”
-He has published articles in peer reviewed history and academic journals on the RMS Titanic and serves as assistant editor and historical consultant on 3 BYU publications in the “Saints at War” program.
-He enjoyed serving an LDS mission in Korea and Hong Kong, and as a service volunteer in two orphanages in Thailand.
+He has published articles in peer reviewed history and academic journals on the RMS Titanic and serves as assistant editor and historical consultant on three BYU publications in the “Saints at War” program.
+He enjoyed serving a church mission in Korea and Hong Kong, and as a service volunteer in two orphanages in Thailand.
 He stays politically active and has taken leadership roles in local politics.

 Dr. Elizabeth Smailes is a mentor for serious readers.
 She believes that edification and education can, in the right setting, support and build on one another.
 As a seminary teacher for over 15 years she has a broad gospel base.
 She believes that when this gospel base is used to judge all other literature, the result is electrifying.
 Dr. Smailes is a graduate and former mentor from George Wythe University.
 This educational background enables her understand how students can see themselves and the world through the lens of great leaders and thinkers of the past and present.
 She studied Logotherapy and received a certificate of completion from the School of Logotherapy, located in Dallas, Texas.
 Logotherapy was developed by neurologist and psychiatrist Viktor Frank.
 It is founded upon the belief that it is the striving to find a meaning in one’s life that is the primary, most powerful motivating and driving force in humans.
 She believes that we are here to inspire one another and receives her most tender inspiration from her grandchildren, as she sees hope and joy in their eyes.